uvarc/rc-website/README.md

 The "Training" widget and workshops page are both fed from a JSON API connected to the education.cadre.virginia.edu portal.
 They are updated when the site is published (by hand) or every 24 hours by a Travis-CI cron job.

-Soon this will be driven off of a CSV file within the root of this site.
-Stay tuned.

 ## Search

 Site search is provided by Google CSE.
 Publishing in hugo generates a `/sitemap.xml` file that is bound to Google's crawlers.
 If you would like to omit a page from search, include `private = true` in the front matter of your page.
 The crawler generally refreshes every 3-7 days.